Courtney Tedrowe is an experienced commercial, business and employment litigator.

 - A favorable settlement after mediation of breach of a limited liability company agreement brought by a defunct hedge fund against one of its former founders

 Courtney lectures on litigation-related topics including, most recently, at Chicago-Kent School of Law and the Illinois Institute of Continuing Legal Education.
-He is a member of the Founders’ Council of the Field Museum of Natural History, and serves as Chairman of the the Advisory Board of the Lawndale Christian Legal Center, a not-for-profit serving the legal needs of low-income youth in the North Lawndale neighborhood of Chicago.
+He is a member of the Founders’ Council of the Field Museum of Natural History, and serves as Chairman of the Advisory Board of the Lawndale Christian Legal Center, a not-for-profit serving the legal needs of low-income youth in the North Lawndale neighborhood of Chicago.

 - Vassar College (B.A.
 1992), Cum Laude